 1 cup plus 1/4 cup granulated sugar, divided

 2/3 cup packed brown sugar (I accidentally used 3/4 cup and it was fine)

 2 tsp vanilla extract

 2 tsp ground cinnamon

 Pour batter evenly into prepared pan.
-For the topping, in a small bowl, combine remaining 1/4 cup granulated sugar and cinnamon.
-Sprinkle on top of butter.
+For the topping, in a small bowl, combine the remaining 1/4 cup granulated sugar and cinnamon.
+Sprinkle on top of the butter.

 For something different – try cutting your bars into triangles.
 This is a trick Sister Bee taught me.
 It makes your goodies look really special.